 6.29 Sites were considered in accordance with the methodology set out in section 5 of this document.
 There are currently a number of sites allocated in the adopted local plan being developed.
 The Regulation 18 draft Local Plan did not include a proposed allocation at Wickham due to the availability of a site at the nearby settlement of Knowle, which was brought forward as an exception site and has since reached the point where permission can be issued once appropriate s106 agreement(s) are signed.
-Following consideration of the responses to the regulation 18 consultation, the Council has reconsidered and the Proposed Submission Plan contains sites adjacent to the settlement of Wickham to deliver about 100 dwellings in line with the settlement's categorisation as a Larger Rural Settlement in the Settlement Hierarchy Background Paper.
-The details of the sites are as follows -
+Following consideration of the responses to the regulation 18 consultation, the Council has reconsidered and the Proposed Submission Plan contains sites adjacent to the settlement of Wickham to deliver about 100 dwellings in line with the are home on the site12.